SummerSlam (1989): Event

-In the main event, WWF Champion Hulk Hogan and Brutus Beefcake faced Randy Savage and Zeus.
+In the main event, Hulk Hogan and Brutus Beefcake faced Randy Savage and Zeus.
 After all of the wrestlers were introduced, Miss Elizabeth was introduced and came to the ring separately.
 In the beginning, Beefcake and Savage brawled on the floor and Zeus no-sold Hogan.
 Beefcake came out and made the save but was caught by Zeus in a bearhug.
 Hogan tried to save his partner but he also became victim of a bearhug by Zeus.
 Savage came off the top rope and hit Hogan with a diving double axe handle.
 He hit Hogan another double axe handle from the top rope and a running knee for a near-fall.
 Savage applied a chinlock on Hogan but Hogan hit Savage with shoulder blocks.
 He came off the ropes where Zeus assaulted him.
 Zeus got a tag and then he beat on Hogan and locked in a bearhug where he took Hogan to the mat for several near-falls.
 Zeus took him in their corner and then tagged Savage.
 Savage connected with a neckbreaker on Hogan and spat on Beefcake, forcing him to get into the ring.
 Savage hit a belly to belly suplex on Hogan for a near-fall.
 Hogan tagged in Beefcake who hit Savage with a high knee for a near-fall.
 He locked in a Barber's Chair on Savage, who fell to the knees but then got up and drove Beefcake's head in the corner.
 Zeus tagged in and was very angry.
 Beefcake hit him with an eye rake and applied a Barber's Chair on Zeus.
 Savage took his manager Sensational Sherri's loaded purse and hit Beefcake in the back with it.
 Savage got a tag, calmed down Zeus and got a near-fall on Beefcake which ended after Hogan made the save.
 Savage went for another cover and Hogan came in again and chased Savage, who hid behind Hogan's manager Miss Elizabeth and was beaten up by Hogan.
 Zeus came in and locked a chokehold on Beefcake before tagging Savage.
 Savage and Beefcake knocked out each other.
 Beefcake tagged Hogan.
 Hogan connected with a corner clothesline on Savage and then assaulted Zeus.
 He hit a big boot on Savage, sending him to the floor.
 Hogan tried to suplex Savage in the ring from the apron but Sherri tripped him as Savage fell on Hogan for a near-fall.
 He clotheslined Hogan and he hit a Savage Elbow from the top rope but like WrestleMania V, Hogan no-sold it.
 He beat on Savage and sent him to the floor after an atomic drop.
 Zeus tagged in.
 He beat Zeus with clotheslines.
 Zeus fell on one knee.
 Miss Elizabeth tripped Sherri and Beefcake tossed Savage on the mat.
 The referee was distracted.
 Hogan took advantage and hit Zeus with Sherri's loaded purse, followed by a scoop slam and a leg drop for the victory.